ansible/awx-operator/README.md

 #### Enabling LDAP Integration at AWX bootstrap

-A sample of extra settings can be found as below:
+A sample of extra settings can be found as below.
+All possible options can be found here: https://django-auth-ldap.readthedocs.io/en/latest/reference.html#settings

+> **NOTE:** These values are inserted into a Python file, so pay close attention to which values need quotes and which do not.

 ```yaml
     - setting: AUTH_LDAP_SERVER_URI